MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-knowledge-base-search-control-forms.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-Add a **Knowledge Base Search** control to [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] forms to make it easy for users in your organization to find knowledge articles so they can answer common customer questions and resolve their issues right from [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] records, without having to switch to a different application.
+Add a **Knowledge Base Search** control to [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] forms to make it easy for users in your organization to find knowledge articles so they can answer common customer questions and resolve their issues right from the records, without having to switch to a different application.

  You can configure the Knowledge Base Search control to: